-6.11 POWER SUPPLY
+6.10 POWER SUPPLY

 The switching power supply is based on a MIC38C43 (U20) fixed frequency current-mode PWM controller.
 The AC Line is full wave rectified and charges capacitor C78 to approximately 170 Vdc.
 The PWM controller switches current from C78 through the transformer T1 using transistor Q4 at approximately 200 KHz.
-The transformer couples this energy to the secondaries and provides the following output voltages: VDD=+5 Vdc, VCC=+8 Vdc, VGG=-8 Vdc, VEE=-5 Vdc, VCCL=+16 Vdc, and VDDS=+5 Vdc.
+The transformer couples this energy to the secondaries and provides the following output voltages: VDD=+5 Vdc, VCC=+8 Vdc, VGG=-8 Vdc, VEE=-5 Vdc, VCC=+16 Vdc, and VDDS=+5 Vdc.
 Opto-coupler U26 provides feedback to the controller for regulation.

-6.12 EIA-232 COMMUNICATIONS PORT
+6.11 EIA-232 COMMUNICATIONS PORT

-The EIA-232 communications port is isolated from the main circuitry of the monitor through opto-couplers U7, U12, and U15.
+The EIA-232 communications port is isolated from the main circuitry of the monitor through opto-couplers U7 and U12.
 The MAX202 interface circuit U2 provides a level translation from EIA-232 voltage levels.
-If enabled, the DTR input (J5-4) to the unit must be greater than approximately 3 Vdc for the monitor to transmit data.

-6.13 ETHERNET COMMUNICATIONS PORT
+6.12 ETHERNET COMMUNICATIONS PORT

-The Ethernet communications port (J2) is isolated from the main circuitry of the monitor through opto-couplers U7, U12, and U15.
+The Ethernet communications port (J2) is isolated from the main circuitry of the monitor through opto-couplers U7 and U12.